 - To protect your right to make choices about medical care that affect your life.

 - To make your doctor and other caregivers aware of the kind of medical care you want, or do not want, in the event that you are too sick or injured to speak for yourself.

-- To help relieve your family and loved ones of the stress of making difficult decisions for you.
+- To help relieve your family and loved ones of the stress of making difficult decisions on your behalf.

 Preparing an Advance Directive

-The best way to prepare an Advance Directive is in the comfort of your home, when you have time to think about and carefully consider your choices.
-It is important that you discuss your wishes with your family, friends and loved ones.
-A lawyer may be helpful in assisting you to execute an Advance Directive or you may link to the forms from this page.
+The best way to prepare an Advance Directive is in the comfort of your home, when you have time to think carefully and consider all options.
+It is important to discuss your wishes with your family, friends, and loved ones.
+Also, a lawyer may be helpful in executing an Advance Directive, or you may link to relevant forms from this page.